How to Become a Desktop Support Engineer

 When you complete your MCTS you can opt for MCITP by giving only two more papers.
 Both MCTS and MCITP require you to have a deep knowledge and understanding of Windows Server 2008 and Windows Vista/Window7.

 MCITP has many different versions of specialisation.
-A look at the official website gives as much as 18 different specialisation.
+A look at the official website gives as much as 18 different specialisation (when this page was written).
 Specialisation are in for Windows client (Vista or Windows 7), Window Server, Database Server etc.

 At this point of time consider only client version.
 Its easier and getting a job is also easier.
 Doing Server specialisation or for that matter any other version would do only bad because having high level certifications without any job experience does not go well with the interviewer.